Hello all,

 - Men!
 One in five men cannot urinate after surgery due to the anesthetics and prostate swelling.
 If you have a hard time going, sit in a warm bath or shower.
 Try to relax and take deep breaths.
 Do not drink a lot of fluids if you are unable to go.
 Contact your CRS if you cannot go and be ready for a catheter.
 It is not that bad, I was scared to death by it, and then realized that it is just for two days and no painful or even uncomfortable once in.

 - when I went to do #2 I realized that they had inserted a bandage material internally as part of the surgery.
 This will come out when you #2.
 I had a thrombose hemmy show up after surgery.
 So between the hemmy and bandage, I was closed shut.
 It had been two days since the surgery and I had not gone.
 I pulled mine out slowly in the bathtub with very little pain.
-Shortly after I had my first #2 :pray: !
+Shortly after I had my first #2 !

 - when it comes time to #2, have a sitz bath ready to go.
 The pain will be different from the fissure.
 It is more of a short term burning, rather than a knife like the fissure.
 The bath will really help the initial pain.
 I alternate my sitz baths with ice packs laying on the bed.